-Though ciforadenant and CPI-818 are small molecules and will not be regulated as biological products, CPI-006, which we are evaluating in a Phase 1/1b oncology clinical trial and a Phase 1 COVID-19 clinical trial, is a biological product.
-We believe that any of our future product candidates approved as a biological product under a BLA should qualify for the twelve-year period of exclusivity.
+Mupadolimab, which we are evaluating in a Phase 1/1b oncology clinical trial is a biological product.
+We believe that mupadolimab and any of our future product candidates, if approved as a biological product under a BLA, should qualify for the twelve-year period of exclusivity.
 However, there is a risk that this exclusivity could be shortened due to Congressional action or otherwise, or that the FDA will not consider our product candidates to be reference products for competing products, potentially creating the opportunity for generic competition sooner than anticipated.
 Other aspects of the BPCIA, some of which may impact the BPCIA exclusivity provisions, have also been the subject of recent litigation.
+Jurisdictions in addition to the United States have established abbreviated pathways for regulatory approval of biological products that are biosimilars since 2006.
 Moreover, the extent to which a biosimilar, once approved, could be substituted for any one of our reference products in a way that is similar to traditional generic substitution for non-biological products will depend on a number of marketplace and regulatory factors that are still developing.